CASA Four-Year Advising

 Dr. Pérez-Vélez advises upperclass students in Geological, Geophysical, Mechanical, Mining and Petroleum Engineering.

-All incoming students are assigned an Academic Advising Coordinator in CASA.
-This Coordinator will advise students until they formally declare their major and transition to a faculty advisor.
+All incoming students are assigned an Academic Advising Coordinator in CASA by last name.
+This Coordinator will advise students until they confirm their major at the end of their first year or the middle of their second year and transition to a CASA Major Advisor and faculty mentor/advisor.

 How Can My Advisor Help?